Charging your Electrified Vehicle (BEV & PHEV)

 Limit fast charging

-It is recommended to use AC charging options for everyday use.
+We recommend using AC charging options for everyday use.
 While DC fast charging is convenient for longer trips, frequent use may impact battery performance and longevity over time.

 Manage charging speed